amdepabloss/amdepabloss/README.md

 🔭 I am excited to **contribute my skills** and passion to the world of development and programming, striving to make a **positive impact** through **innovative solutions**.

-⚡ Fun fact **I also love sports, hiking in the mountains, and playing the piano**
+⚡ Fun fact: **I also love sports, hiking in the mountains, and playing the piano**

  </div>